 This post will explain why speed optimisation alone might not be enough – if your website is running on an average or slow hosting provider.
-And you’ll find out which hosting company I recommend.
+And you’ll find out why I recommend WPX hosting in my review.

 WordPress Speed optimisation can only get you so far